privefl/bigutilsr/README.md

 R package with utility functions for large-scale data.

-For now, package {bigutilsr} mainly includes functions for outlier detection.
+For now, package {bigutilsr} mainly includes functions for outlier detection and PCA projection.

 See [this blog post on detecting outlier samples in PCA using functions from {bigutilsr}](https://privefl.github.io/blog/detecting-outlier-samples-in-pca/).